 13.11.
 If an individual wants to send their personal data to another organisation, they have a right to request that the Trust provides their information in a structured, commonly used, and machine-readable format.
 As this right is limited to situations where the Trust is processing the information on the basis of consent or performance of a contract, the situations in which this right can be exercised will be quite limited.
-If a request for this is made, it should be forwarded to the Regional Co-ordinator within 2 working days of receipt, and the Regional Co-ordinator will review and revert as necessary.
+If a request for this is made, it should be forwarded to the The Data Protection and Complaints team within 2 working days of receipt, and the The Data Protection and Complaints team will review and revert as necessary.